Home » How to Dispose of My Old Fridge?

 While you’re at it, consider the next option below:

-Bounty Programs and Trade-Ins
+White Good Recycling Programs and Trade-Ins

-Some appliance companies in Sydney will take out your old fridge if you will purchase a new one from them.
+Some appliance companies in Sydney will take out your old or broken fridge if you purchase a new one from them.
 If you’re still planning for a new fridge, you can ask your local appliance store to see if they’ll accept your old one as a trade-in.
-Most of the time, stores who accept trade-ins will give out rebates on your purchase.
-More than replacing your appliance, you also save up a few bucks; furthermore, some stores may offer to pick up your old fridge for a new one delivered to your homes.

-Yes, we all want to at least get something out from our old appliance.
-But inevitably, we can end up with a completely non-functional appliance.
+Yes, we all want to at least get something out of our old appliances.
+But at some point or another, we can end up with a completely non-functional appliance.
 A box of insulation, metal, and electronics.
-The only choice you have left is to completely get rid of it for good and let the recycling fall into the removalists’ hands.

-Rubbish Removal Services
+Paul’s Rubbish Removal’s Services

 Sarah Ann